What is Pengy?

 🐧 Web

-Responsive web UI with SSE streaming.
+Responsive web UI with SSE streaming and CSRF/DNS-rebinding protection.
 Run it on a server, use it from your phone.
 Bootstrap, no bloat.

 # Pick Your Edition